 Uncle Brian’s waterfalls and forest tour took us through North Queensland’s spectacular Atherton Tablelands region.
 Unlike regular tours, Uncle Brian’s is really upbeat and fun from start to finish.
 With our tour guide cousin Paul, there wasn’t a dull moment, even driving from one place to the next in the bus, we played games and listened to music.

-Our first stop was at Babinda Boulders.
+Our first stop on the Atherton Tablelands tour was at Babinda Boulders.
 It’s a beautiful rainforest where we did a short walk and at the end swam in the crystal clear mountain water.
 As everyone made their way up from the water, Paul had brought out some cake, biscuits, tea, and coffee.
 One thing was certain on this tour: we were never left hungry.

 The next stop on the tour was probably my favorite: Josephine Falls.
 We did a short little bush walk through the rainforest down to our next swim spot, which had a natural waterslide.
 We had to swim out to the side and climb up the rock wall along the top, where we could slide down into the water.
 The water slide was great fun, and I highly recommend it.
 Now it was time for a quick lunch break, and I was pleasantly surprised by the food we were served for a tour: chicken, couscous, salad, and freshly cooked rolls.
 I had seconds because it was so good, and we also had sticky date pudding with cream for dessert.